Spotify: Listening limitations

 Spotify has experimented with different limitations to users' listening on the Free service tier.

 In April 2011, Spotify announced via a blog post that they would drastically cut the amount of music that free members could access, effective 1 May 2011.
 The post stated that all free members would be limited to ten hours of music streaming per month, and in addition, individual tracks were limited to five plays.
 New users were exempt from these changes for six months.
 In March 2013, the five-play individual track limit was removed for users in the United Kingdom, and media reports stated that users in the United States, Australia, and New Zealand never had the limit in the first place.

 In December 2013, CEO Daniel Ek announced that Android and iOS smartphone users with the free service tier could listen to music in Shuffle mode, a feature in which users can stream music by specific artists and playlists without being able to pick which songs to hear.
 Mobile listening previously was not allowed in Spotify Free accounts.
 Ek stated that "We're giving people the best free music experience in the history of the smartphone."
-This shuffle feature is not available on Android and iOS tablets, or computers.
+This limitation does not apply to Android and iOS tablets, or computers.

 In January 2014, Spotify removed all time limits for Free users on all platforms, including on computers, which previously had a 10-hour monthly listening limit after a 6-month grace period.

 In April 2018, Spotify began to allow Free users to listen on-demand to whatever songs they want for an unlimited number of times, as long as the song is on one of the user's 15 personalized discovery playlists.

-Before April 2020, all service users were limited to 10,000 songs in their library, after which they would receive an "Epic collection, friend" notification and would not be able to save more music to their library.
-Adding playlists at this point also arbitrarily removed older playlists from the users' library.
+Before May 2020, all service users were limited to 10,000 songs in their library, after which they would receive an "Epic collection, friend" notification and would not be able to save more music to their library.
 Spotify later removed this limit.